p-zalejko/weather-station/README.md

 This branch contains a PoC JavaFX application that can be launched via layryy.
 There are two Java main classes:

-- one (`com.gmail.pzalejko.weather.app.AppWithController`) that uses FXML file and an associated controller
+- one (`com.gmail.pzalejko.weather.app.AppWithController`) that uses FXML file with an associated controller
-- the second (`com.gmail.pzalejko.weather.app.App`) that uses FXML without controller class
+- the second (`com.gmail.pzalejko.weather.app.App`) that uses FXML without the controller class

 # How to use FXML files and layrry